The Puppeteer Pod

 “Art, ancient tradition and the needs of reality avoid themselves by means of technology.”
 He says, “There is a line from Emily Dickinson: Nature is a haunted house but Art is a house that tries to be haunted.”

-Schumann accepted Goddard’s Presidential Award for Activism in 2012, when he offered his graduation commencement speech his fiddle lecture.
+Schumann accepted Goddard’s Presidential Award for Activism in 2012, when he offered his graduation commencement speech in the form of his signature fiddle lecture.
 The Presidential Award for Activism was created to recognize Goddard alumni or individuals who have made significant contributions in the field of social justice and who embody the mission and values of Goddard College.

 “A puppeteer must have both arrogance and modesty.”
 Schumann says, “Arrogance that we will change the world and the modesty to do that with limited resources, low salaries, using materials out of the garbage.”